 The Best Paper Award recognizes the empirical or conceptual paper submitted to the Academy of Management annual meeting that offers a significant contribution to the field of organization and management theory.

-Matthew Metzger (University of Colorado Colorado Springs) and Jennifer Howard-Grenville (University of Cambridge).
+2018 Matthew Metzger (University of Colorado, Colorado Springs) and Jennifer Howard-Grenville (University of Cambridge).
 "Role Regeneration as a Pathway to "Powerless" Category Persistence."

 2016 Kevin Patrick Gaughan and Ned Smith (Northwestern University).
 "Better in the Shadows?
 Media Coverage and Market Reactions to Female CEO Appointment"

 2015 Kenji Klein (California State U., Long Beach) and Renee Rottner (New York U.).
 "Weeding out the competition: How alternatives are eliminated during institutionalization"